preparations in the event of death

 Do I need a notary for a will?

-A handwritten will is also valid without a notary if it is entirely handwritten and signed.
-However, a notarized will offers higher legal certainty and is recommended in cases of complex financial situations.
-The costs for a notarized will start at approximately 165 euros for an estate valued at 50,000 euros.
+A handwritten will is also valid without a notary if it is written entirely by hand and signed.
+However, a notarised will offers greater legal certainty and is recommended for complex asset arrangements.
+The cost of a notarised will starts at around 165 euros for an estate valued at 50,000 euros.

-What is the difference between a living will and a power of attorney for healthcare?
+What is the difference between an advance directive and a lasting power of attorney?

-The living will specifies which medical treatments you wish to accept or refuse in certain situations.
-The power of attorney names a person who will make decisions for you (including medical ones) when you are no longer able to do so.
-Both documents complement each other.
+An advance healthcare directive sets out which medical treatments you wish to receive or refuse in certain situations.
+A lasting power of attorney appoints a person to make decisions for you, including medical decisions, if you are no longer able to do so.
+The two documents complement each other.

 What are the allowances for inheritance tax?

-The allowances depend on the degree of kinship.
+Allowances depend on the degree of relationship.
 For spouses, the allowance is 500,000 euros, for children 400,000 euros, and for grandchildren (whose parents are still alive) 200,000 euros.
-For unrelated individuals, an allowance of 20,000 euros applies.
+For unrelated persons, an allowance of 20,000 euros applies.

-Should I put my burial wishes in writing?
+Should I record my funeral wishes in writing?

-Yes, it is highly recommended to document your funeral wishes in writing in a funeral directive.
+Yes, it is highly recommended to record your funeral wishes in writing in a funeral directive.
 This relieves your relatives and ensures that your wishes are carried out.

 What happens to my tenancy agreement if I die?

-The rental agreement does not automatically end with death.
-It must be terminated by the heirs, usually with a notice period of three months.
+The tenancy agreement does not automatically end on death.
+It must be terminated by the heirs, with a notice period of three months generally applying.

-Create a list of your online accounts and passwords, store them securely, and appoint a trusted person to manage them.
-If available, make use of the inheritance arrangements of the respective platforms.
+Create a list of your online accounts and passwords, keep it safe, and appoint a trusted person to take care of it.
+If available, use the estate arrangements of the respective platforms.

 Subscribe to our newsletter